 Gladys Beatriz Barreyro is a scholar at the University of São Paulo in Brazil where she teaches graduate and undergraduate courses in educational policy.
 She received her Ph.D. in education at the University of São Paulo; her M.A in Social Sciences at FLACSO, Argentina; and her B.A at the University of Buenos Aires, Argentina.
 Her research interests include higher education policy, especially accreditation and internationalization.
 Gladys’ latest research is about the Mercosur Accreditation system, the Brazilian evaluation of higher education, and Brazilian higher education policies.
 During her time at Boston College, she is working on a project titled Quality in Internationalization of Higher Education: Perspectives on Accreditation, with the support of the CAPES Foundation, Ministry of Education in Brazil.
 Gladys has published several books, chapters, and peer-reviewed articles including Mapa do Ensino Superior Privado (2008, Brazil), Policies for Evaluation and Regulation of Higher Education in Brazil (1995-2010), “Supporting the Expansion of Private Higher Education” (2014, Journal for Critical Education Policy Studies, England, with J. C. Rothen &.
 A. Santana), and La Inclusión en la Educación Superior Latinoamericana: Las Nuevas Instituciones Públicas del Estado de San Pablo, Nuevos Campi, Viejas Desigualdades ?
 (2011, Argentina, with A. Aureliano).

 Kara Godwin is a higher education researcher and consultant.
-She specializes in teaching, learning, curriculum, and assessment with additional interests in policy, global citizenship, and strategic management.
-Kara's most recent work focuses on the emergence of liberal arts education outside the U.S. She developed and is publishing the Godwin Global Liberal Education Inventory, a worldwide catalogue of liberal education programs.
-Prior to completing her doctorate (2013) and working at the Boston College Center for International Higher Education, Kara worked at the Northwestern University Searle Center for Advancing Learning and Teaching where she conducted research and led programs for international graduate students and faculty.
+She specializes in teaching, learning, curriculum, and assessment with additional interests in policy, international development, global citizenship, and strategic management.
+Kara's most recent work focuses on the emergence of liberal arts education outside the U.S. She developed and is publishing the Global Liberal Education Inventory, a worldwide catalogue of liberal education programs.
+She is the director and founder of the Global Liberal Education Observatory (GLEO), a networking organization and repository for research, news, and critical discourse for non-US liberal arts leaders, scholars, and policy makers (November 2014 launch).
+Prior to completing her doctorate (2013) and working at the Center for International Higher Education, Kara worked at the Northwestern University Searle Center for Advancing Learning and Teaching.
 Kara has been a visiting scholar at Amsterdam University College, a policy researcher for the Rhode Island Board of Governors for Higher Education, and a consultant for the Northwestern University Study Abroad Office.
 In addition to teaching courses in the history and philosophy of American higher education and teaching and learning, Kara has helped to design or lectured in comparative and international education, public policy, and student access courses.
 Prior to starting a career in higher education, Kara was an IT project manager in the US and the UK.
 She completed her master of science at Northwestern University (IL, 2005) and BA at Augustana College (IL, 1996).

 Iván Pacheco is a consultant and researcher in higher education.
 His main topics of interest are quality assurance, peacebuilding, and the academic profession.
 He received his Ph.D. and M.A. in higher education from Boston College.
 Iván’s dissertation focused on the role of higher education in armed conflict and postconflict countries, particularly in his home country of Colombia.
 He has been a visiting scholar at Oxford University and an intern at LASPAU-Harvard.
 With over fifteen years of higher education experience, his past roles include Director of Quality Assurance for the Colombian Ministry of Education, acting Vice Minister of Higher Education, and board member for more than ten Colombian public universities.
 He represented his country at the UNESCO-OECD Guidelines for Quality Provision in Cross Border Higher Education meetings and at RIACES, the Ibero-American Network of Quality Assurance Agencies.
 His publications include: Paying the Professoriate: A Global Comparison of Compensation and Contracts (coeditor with Altbach, Reisberg, Yudkevich and Androushchak, 2012); Educación Culpable, Educación Redentora: Evolución Legislativa de la Educación Superior en Colombia (2004), and Nuevo Compendio de Normas sobre la Educación Superior (2001).
 Iván is currently editing, together with Alberto Roa, a book on the challenges for Colombian higher education for the next decade.